Chris4891/CI-PP3-Hangman/README.md

 ## Deployment

-The Hangman game is deployed on HEROKU follow this link to play the game "LINK HERE AFTER DEPLOYMENT".
+The Hangman game is deployed on HEROKU follow this link to play the game https://cipp3hangman-fa778fd07d3a.herokuapp.com/.

 ## Credits